Hofbräuhaus' tent is that popular with Anglo-Saxons that even is the only one with a standing room. The tent is more

 Inheriting the reputation of the renowned Hofbräuhaus am Platzl and the brewery successfully exporting beer to the English speaking world, the Hofbräu-Festzelt is most popular among Anglo-Saxons.
 Adapting foreign drinking habits, it became the only tent with a large standing area without a bar in the 80s.
 It’s located directly in front of the band and accommodates around 1000 mostly international guests.

 The tent’s decoration is dominated by 600 kilos of hops hanging from the roof.
 The angel levitating under the roof is Aloisius, the protagonist of the Ludwig Thoma satire “Ein Münchner im Himmel”, who is sent to deliver a divine inspiration to the Bavarian government, but finally gets wasted at Hofbräuhaus, where he still sits today.
 Divine inspiration never reached the government.
 Unlike Hofbräuhaus am Platz, the atmosphere at the Hofbräu tent is much less traditional and instead rowdier - among others due to its international guests.
 Only its façade is reminiscent of the original Hofbräuhaus.

 If you’re looking to party with fellow English-speakers, the standing area of the Hofbräuzelt is the place to go.

 The tent offers available reservation slots publicly in the reservation form online, probably starting in March.
 At least Sunday nights are sometimes publicly offered there.
-Unfortunately, the website has been broken for years and available reservations slots aren't visible on small screens.
+Unfortunately, the website has been broken for years and available reservation slots aren't visible on small screens.